 Other famous attractions include the Theatre, the Bitexco financial tower (with a helicopter pad that looks like a lip), and Ho Chi Minh City hall.

-Buying an apartment in District 2
+Buying Apartments in District 2

 District 2, and especially Thao Dien, are some of the most popular areas for many Korean and Western expats.
-It has a high-end and family friendly touch.
+It has a high-end and family-friendly touch.

 District 2 have many international schools, like the British school, and many expats hang around in this area.